designgears/Manjaro-SteamOS/Instructions for install.md

 ROGUE-ENEMY

-Copy the following to terminal

-# sudo nano /etc/ROGueENEMY/config.cfg

- Change enable bluetooth controller and enable touchbar to false and save (control + o , enter then control + x . this will fix touchscreen and buttons.

- # I have uploaded an example config file for you to see.

  The bottom left command button (next to Dpad) if held down for a second or so will cycle through 4 modes and change led colour as well , blue=silent green=performance yellow=special (best performance and frametimes) and red=max